Expert Advice On Improving Your Home

 Written By Bradford Cuthrell

 If you're like the typical American homeowner, more than half of your energy bill (55%, per the Department of Energy) goes toward heating and cooling your home.
-It's important to make sure the temperature control systems in your Mountain View home are functioning optimally, so you can avoid spending more than necessary.
+It's important to make sure the temperature control systems in your Mountain View home are functioning properly, so that you don't spend more than necessary.

 Top 10 Best HVAC Companies in Mountain View